cwagner223355/knox-timeline/README.md

 # Knox Timeline

-A BusyCal-style timeline view of your Fastmail calendar in an Obsidian sidebar leaf, with one-click meeting note creation.
+Timeline view of your Fastmail calendar in an Obsidian sidebar leaf, with one-click meeting note creation.

 ![Knox Timeline panel](assets/knox-timeline-screenshot.png)